sweis/amms/README.md

 ### readtrips.py

-`readtrips` will read a file in either JSON, CSV, or PBF (protobuf) format and output as PBF.
-It will optionally suppress data using the given `privacy` parameter.
-Currently, `readtrips` will map GPS coordinates to zones by rounding coordinates to 3 decimal digits.
+`readtrips` will read a trips file in either JSON, CSV, or PBF (protobuf) format and output as a PBF file.
+It will optionally suppress data using the given `--privacy` parameter.

+Currently, `readtrips` will map GPS coordinates to zones by rounding coordinates to 3 decimal digits by default, which is configurable by the `--accuracy` parameter.

+`readtrips` also supports optionally reading an MDS vehicle change file, which is specified by the `--changes_filename` flag.
+See `sampledata/tiny-{trips, changes}.json` as example inputs and `sampledata/tiny-trips.pbf` as a sample output.

 #### Usage
 ```
 $ python3 readtrips.py -h
-usage: readtrips.py [-h] [--period PERIOD] [--cycle_length CYCLE_LENGTH]
+usage: readtrips.py [-h] [--changes_filename CHANGES_FILENAME]
+                    [--period PERIOD] [--cycle_length CYCLE_LENGTH]
                     [--output_filename OUTPUT_FILENAME] [--suppress]
                     [--suppress_prefix SUPPRESS_PREFIX] [--accuracy ACCURACY]
                     [--privacy PRIVACY]
-                    input_filename
+                    input_trips

 Aggregate MDS trip data into a Metrics protocol buffer

 positional arguments:
-  input_filename        Input filname.
-Must end with .json, .csv., or .pbf
+  input_trips           Input trips filname.
+Must end with .json, .csv., or
+                        .pbf

 optional arguments:
   -h, --help            show this help message and exit
+  --changes_filename CHANGES_FILENAME
+                        Input file with vehicle changes.
+Must end with .json
   --period PERIOD       Time period in seconds.
 Hour by default.
   --cycle_length CYCLE_LENGTH
                         The number of periods in a cycle.
 If provided, periods